julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 While herbs and shrubs guard the threshold, some traditions looked higher.

-In the Balkans, the oak tree stood as the ultimate living ward—not planted at the door, but marking the village boundary itself.
+In the Balkans, the oak tree stood as the ultimate living ward.
+It was not planted at the door, but marked the village boundary itself.
 Unlike the tender herbs in your pots, these trees witnessed oaths, absorbed lightning, and outlasted generations.

 The **[Balkan Oak Tree Cult](/balkan-oak-tree-cult/)** treated these giants as shrines that anchored memory long before churches claimed the land.

-Farther north, the **[Rowan Tree by the Door](/rowan-trees-front-door-old-world-folklore/)** served as the household's personal sentinel— warding off witches and unwanted spirits from Scotland to Scandinavia.
+Farther north, the **[Rowan Tree by the Door](/rowan-trees-front-door-old-world-folklore/)** served as the household's personal sentinel, warding off witches and unwanted spirits from Scotland to Scandinavia.

 ---